 Successfully interacting with someone from a different culture requires a degree of communication competence.
 According to Brian Spitzberg, most models of communication competence include cognitive, affective, and behavioral components.
 The cognitive component refers to how much one knows about communication.
 The affective component includes one's motivation to approach or avoid communication.
 The behavioral component refers to the skills one has to interact competently.
-An interculturally competent communicator is motivated to communicate, knowledgeable about how to communicate, and skilled in communications of the context in which communication occurs.
+An interculturally competent communicator is motivated to communicate, knowledgeable about how to communicate, and skilled in communicating.
+In addition, an interculturally competent communicator is sensitive to the expectations of the context in which communication occurs.
 Competent communicators interact effectively by adapting messages appropriately to the context.
 Competent communicators understand the rules, norms, and expectations of the relationship and do not significantly violate them.
-Communicators are effective to the degree that their goals are accomplished successfully.32
+Communicators are effective to the degree that their goals are accomplished successfully.30